Lunar-Eclipse255/maelstrom/README.md

 2.  `cd` into your pros project

-3. Make sure you are in the kernwl version 4.1.0, your version can be found out with `pros c info-project`
+3. Make sure you are in the kernel version 4.1.0, your version can be found out with `pros c info-project`

 4. Apply the library to the project with `pros c apply maelstrom`